Who helps, why it breaks, what to do first, or which provider owns the missing layer.

 Each buyer question has one URL that owns it.
 The page is reachable from /answers/, /ai/, /faq/, /problems/, or /pains/ as appropriate, but the canonical answer lives at one address.
 Engines prefer one source per question.

 Example: "Who helps German manufacturers enter the US market."
-The engine reads the H3, the short answer, and the Speakable block.
+The engine judges the H3, the short answer, and the Speakable block.
 The page returns a one-sentence answer the assistant can speak aloud without trailing context.

 Example: a buyer searches "US distributor not generating pipeline."
 The AI Overview synthesizes an answer and lists sources.
 The page wins citation when the short answer and the proof are both extractable from the same URL.

-Example: a buyer reads about US leads going quiet, then expands a follow-up about US paid ads burning budget.
+Example: a buyer judges about US leads going quiet, then expands a follow-up about US paid ads burning budget.
 People Also Ask pulls from FAQPage schema.
 Each Q and A pair must be a clean, complete sentence on its own.

 The list below is the public set of canonical answer targets on this domain.
 Each link is the one page that owns the question.